Flesh for Frankenstein: Release

-Flesh for Frankenstein was shown in West Germany on November 30, 1973 as Andy Warhol's Frankenstein.
+Flesh for Frankenstein was shown in West Germany on November 30, 1973, as Andy Warhol's Frankenstein.
 It was later shown on April 2, 1974 at Filmex, the Los Angeles International Film Exposition.
 The film was submitted to Italian censors in January 1974 under the title Carne per Frankenstein, which was initially different from the American edit, containing some less explicit sex scenes and more violent death scenes.
-That version was initially banned in Italy, but an edited version was resubmitted under the title Il mostro è in tavola, barone...Frankenstein, with changes to dialogue as well as the addition and removal of various scenes, giving it an 89-minute running time for distribution by Gold Film.
+That version was initially banned in Italy, but an edited version was resubmitted under the title Il mostro è in tavola, barone...Frankenstein (lit.
+The monster is on the table, Baron...Frankenstein), with changes to dialogue as well as the addition and removal of various scenes, giving it an 89-minute running time for distribution by Gold Film.

 The film earned $4.7 million in rentals in North America.
 By 1974, the Los Angeles Times stated that the film had grossed $7 million.
 In Italy, the film grossed a total of 345,023,314 Italian lire, an amount Italian film historian Roberto Curti described as "mediocre".